- High precision flatness measurement of ground, lapped or semi-polished samples

 Logitech Grazing Incidence Interferometers overcome such problems by reflection of laser light at a grazing incidence angle off the sample surface.
 This angled beam of light ensures that the monitor shows fringes on both reflective and non-reflective sample surfaces.
 It also allows a large visible aperture of 127mm x 150mm (5″ x 6″), enabling samples of up to 150mm (6″)Ø to be accurately assessed.

 The 7″ screen allows rapid and accurate measurements to be made “in process” with fringe spacing displayed at a fixed 2µm interval, producing excellent contrast levels with surface finishes from polished samples up to 300nm Ra.
-Evaluation of fringe patterns can be done manually using an optional Logitech USB frame grabber utility.
+Evaluation of fringe patterns can be done by exporting images via USB port.

 Applications for the GI20 Flatness Measurement System is virtually limitless.
 Whether the requirement is for flatness measurement or quality assessment, the Logitech Grazing Incidence Interferometer provides an excellent solution when processing semiconductor wafers; optical components; machined components and geological samples.